 Technology, regulation and the law

-• There’s a growing body of evidence, arising mainly from the forensic analyses carried out by courts during recent cases, that computer-translation is not appropriate for use by many organisations, even where such use is in less-formal or pre-formal areas (as it can corrupt downstream processes and legal outcomes).
+• A growing body of evidence, arising mainly from the forensic analyses carried out by courts during recent cases, that computer-translation is not appropriate for use by many organisations, even where such use is in less-formal or pre-formal areas (as it can corrupt downstream processes and legal outcomes).
 This particularly applies to what have been characterised as “free consumer translation gadgets” and goes far beyond the issue of accuracy (still very questionable in itself) to include certifiability, pre-checking, quality assurance, ultimate responsibility for errors and legal compliance and defensibility.

 Biometrics and the Law: How the CCPA fits into the bigger picture and best practices to reduce litigation risk

-• In addition, courts have found such tools not to be “trusted translators” as they produce “unintelligible” results (“unintelligible” being the actual word used in a recent US court written judgement where a police investigation was successfully challenged because of the use of a free computer-translation tool).
+• In addition, courts found such tools not to be “trusted translators” as they produce “unintelligible” results (“unintelligible” being the actual word used in a recent US court written judgement where a police investigation was successfully challenged because of the use of a free computer-translation tool).
 There are an increasing number of such successful legal challenges.

 • Such tools are offered free of charge which, on the face of it, may seem to be a justification for their use (especially given financial constraints).
 However, it’s widely acknowledged that the free nature of such tools is principally in order to avoid liabilities arising against their providers when the ‘translations’ so produced lead to complex legal issues with potentially huge financial liabilities.

 • Last, there is significant concern within the translation and interpreting research community about the use of such tools, covering a wide range of “problem areas”, especially where there are legal or quasi-legal implications.
-Prof. Sabine Braun, Director of the University of Surrey’s Centre for Translation Studies (CTS), a leading research unit in this area, has commented:
+Prof. Sabine Braun, director of the University of Surrey’s Centre for Translation Studies (CTS), a leading research unit in this area, commented: